Tired of seeing MasterClass ads everywhere and want a complete MasterClass review before paying $180?

 MasterClass costs $180 per year for full access to 100+ courses, workbooks, and the MC community.

 Currently, they’re running a 2-for-1 deal where you can gift the other membership to a friend, partner, random stranger on Reddit, or whoever you desire.
+The 30 day money back guarantee also applies to this one.

 NOTE: Unfortunately, you can’t buy a single class anymore.
 There’s only an all-access pass.